nextflow-io/training/docs/nf_customize/2_orientation.md

     2. Click `Sign up` at the top right corner.
     3. Follow the prompts to create your account.

-!!! warning "Verified accounts"

-    You won't be able to complete some basic GitHub tasks, such as creating a repository, without a verified email address.

-When you first sign up to Gitpod you may need to authenticate your account.
+When you first sign up to Gitpod you may need to authenticate your account and supply some additional details.

 ### Explore your Gitpod IDE

-You should now see something similar to the following:
+After Gitpod has loaded, you should now see something similar to the following:

 ![Gitpod welcome](img/gitpod.welcome.png)